kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/25-error-handler-middleware.md

 # Error Handler Middleware
 * [docs](https://expressjs.com/en/guide/error-handling.html)
-* Express has an error hander that's includes
+* Express has an error hander that includes

 ## How we can call Express custom error handler:
 * For errors returned from asynchronous functions invoked by route handlers and middleware, you must pass them to the `next()` function, where Express will catch and process them